christophmschaefer/miluphcuda/test_cases/giant_collisions/Usage.md

 -----------------------------------------

-**To check the results:**
+**Check/visualize the results**

-* Visualize the simulation outcome, for example with *Paraview*.
-  You find the latest release at https://www.paraview.org/.
+* You can visualize the simulation for example with *Paraview*.
+Find the latest release at https://www.paraview.org/.

   First run

         utils/postprocessing/create_xdmf.py
-  and then start Paraview and load the created `*.xdmf` file.
+  and then start Paraview and load the created `.xdmf` file.
+  Use `-h` to get usage info for `create_xdmf.py`.
+Here you can use the options

+        --output out.xdmf --dim 3 --input_files *.h5

-* Compare your results to the animations in the `results/` directories, which show the interior structure of the colliding bodies (cut views) for various quantities.
+* Compare your results (e.g., visualized with Paraview) to the animations in the `results/` directories, which show the interior structure of the colliding bodies (cut views) for various quantities.

 -----------------------------------------